mahendrapaipuri/grafana-dashboard-reporter-app/src/README.md

 - `Maximum Render Workers`: Number of concurrent workers to create PNGs of panels in the dashboard.
 Do not use too high value as it starve the machine

-- `Persist Data`: Set it to `Enable` to inspect the generated HTML files from templates and dashboard data.
+- `Persist Data`: Enable it to inspect the generated HTML files from templates and dashboard data.
 Use it to only debug the issues.
 When this option is turned on, the data files will be retained at `/var/lib/grafana/plugins/reports/debug` folder.